Vika1990Z/Vika1990Z.github.io/ventus/content/identity-management/groups.md

 ![](../../assets/images/groups/10-gr.png?classes=border,shadow)

 ## Edit Group
-To edit a Group, do the following:
+To edit the Group, do the following:
 - identify the Group, that you want to edit, on the *Groups page*;
 - click on the **Actions** icon and select the **Edit** in the list of available options;
 - update the Name of the selected Group on the next opened *Edit Group window*,  and click on the SAVE icon.